Best Backpacking Backpacks: Store All Your Camping Needs

 Q: Is there a proper way to pack a backpacking backpack?

-A: There are many efficient ways to pack a backpack and no really standard or right way to do it.
+A: There are many efficient ways to pack a backpack and no real standard or right way to do it.
 Make sure any clothing or cloth items are folded and placed at the bottom.
 You should pack the most useful and necessary items on the top, so you can reach them more quickly.
 Many backpacks feature special pockets and pouches specifically designed for larger items like sleeping bags and tents.

 Q: What are the essential things I should pack in the bag?